Colsai/scott_data606/README.md

 As we have defined our data, explored it, and prepared it for modeling, we can begin to use our data within the topic modeling algorithms.
 In this case, we use two fully-unsupervised topic model algorithms for clustering our topics.

 Two unsupervised topic models were used for topic modeling the two cleaned reports: LDA and BerTopic.

 #### Latent Dirichlet Allocation (LDA):
-The LDA model was created by David Blei, Andrew Ng, and Michael Jordan, is a generative model, but in text mining, it introduces a way to attach topical content to text documents.
+The LDA model was created by David Blei, Andrew Ng, and Michael Jordan, is an unsupervised, generative model.
+It introduces a way to attach topical content to text documents.
 Each document is viewed as a mix of multiple distinct topics.
-(Sciencedirect) In this project, we utilize the [Gensim](https://radimrehurek.com/gensim/) package and its LDA functions to capture the topic model for this project.
+In this project, we utilize the [Gensim](https://radimrehurek.com/gensim/) package and its LDA functions to capture the topic model for this project.

 ### BERTopic:
 To provide some context on the BERTopic Topic Model, BERT is short for "Bidirectional Encoder Representations Using Transformers".
 Transformers are an attention mechanism that learns context from the relations between the words and subwords within texts (https://towardsdatascience.com/bert-explained-state-of-the-art-language-model-for-nlp-f8b21a9b6270).